-This fee enables the College to provide students with a variety of health care services.
+This fee enables the College to provide you with a variety of health care services.
 In accordance with the California Education Code and Board policy, students are required to pay the health fee, regardless of the units taken, unless they meet one of the exemptions listed:

 - students who depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization.
-Documentary evidence of such an affiliation is required. - students who are attending a community college under an approved apprenticeship training program (see Education Code §76355). - Health fee waivers are located in the Admissions and Records Office and the Student Health Center.
+Documentary evidence of such an affiliation is required. - students who are attending a community college under an approved apprenticeship training program (see Education Code §76355). - Health fee waivers are located in the Records office and the Health office.